- 11 May - 13 June

-Travel by boat in the footsteps of historical explorers as we cross the Isfjord and head for Oscar ll Land in the northwest of Spitsbergen.
-A rich diversity of wildlife, glaciers and blue ice formations await us.
+Travel by boat in the footsteps of historical explorers as we cross the Isfjord and head northwest of Spitsbergen.
+A rich diversity of wildlife, glaciers, and blue ice formations await us

 In May, a long and cold winter is coming to an end.
 The Midnight Sun makes the days long and bright.
 This is the month where the onset of spring is marked by the return of migrating birds to the Svalbard archipelago.
 As the snow melts and the sea ice breaks up, it’s time for a new boating season to begin.